 - Ghost stories walking tour – hear dark tales and learn about legends and true crime during this unique evening walking tour!

-- Take an evening boat cruise or dinner cruise down the Han river
+- Take an evening boat cruise or dinner cruise down the Han River

 - Hike or take the cable car (then ride the elevator) to the top of the Seoul Tower for sunrise or night views